minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-towel-rockets.md

   thumb:
 ---

+Towel rockets are made with towels and cookie cutters.

-For every rocket you need a towel and a cookie cutter.
+For every rocket you need one of each.
 I used plastic cookie cutters from [Ikea's Drömmar](/en/activation/ikeas-drommar-set/) set.
 If you don't have any cookie cutters you can try other rings as well like a bangle, a large hair doughnut or a cut of empty kitchen paper roll.

 I put the treats on the center of the towels and the I pushed the towels through the cookie cutters.
 I chose small cookie cutters for the small towels and a larger one for that one larger towel.